In Yemen, the markets have food, but children are starving to death

 Aden, Yemen (CNN)Ahmed Helmi spends most of his day lying on a thin sheet on a concrete floor in a dusty village in Yemen's Lahij Province.
-It's the coolest place in the house, and his mother Soumaya does what she can to make him comfortable.
+It's the coolest place in the house, and his mother, Soumaya, does what she can to make him comfortable.

 Looking at his tiny, fragile body you would never guess that Ahmed is five years old.
 There is little more to him than parched, papery skin stretched across brittle bones and giant eyes -- brown and unblinking -- gazing up blankly.